 Strong negotiation skills are important for your work life and not only in relation to your salary.
 If you’re dealing with other people you’ll always see the same project from different points of view.
 This means that during discussions you’ll need to negotiate with your colleagues in order to eventually reach a common ground.
-This involves both critical thinking, empathy, and problem solving abilities.
+This involves both critical thinking, empathy, and problem solving abilities - all valued interpersonal skills.

 Jane is having a group discussion with her team regarding the new marketing strategy.
 Peter from the graphics department is unsure about the sense in utilizing social media as a channel to get their messages out.
 After listening to his arguments, Jane presents her own arguments and explains why it would be a mistake not to use such large channels.
 Jane manages to convince Peter of her point of view and they come to an agreement.

 If you’re hired as a manager for a team, decision-making will be an essential part of your job.
 But even if you’re hired without managerial tasks, being able to make decisions efficiently will most likely be more than helpful to your career.
 An employee who can make a decision, stick with, and even defend it if need be, is an employee worth keeping.
-Decision-making involves both the ability to view a situation from more than one perspective, teamwork, leadership, and the right communication skills.
+Decision-making involves underlying interpersonal skills such as the ability to view a situation from more than one perspective, teamwork, leadership, and the right communication skills.